-As Principal, I am keen that our 6th Form provision meets the needs of as many students as possible for level 3 studies, whether they have aspirations to go to university, into apprenticeships or the world of work.
+As Principal, I am keen that our 6th Form provision meets the needs of as many students as possible for level 3 studies, whether they have aspirations to go to university (as have 70% of students last year), into apprenticeships or the world of work.
 I know that our Head of Sixth Form, Mrs Connie James, shares my ambition for, and commitment to, further success whether in examination results, social activities, personal development, or leadership opportunities.

 Life in the Sixth Form is both different and special.
-Students enjoy the benefits of dedicated facilities in our 6th Form College, small class sizes that average 15, high quality advice and guidance in dedicated tutor groups, and a range of opportunities in the sports and arts.
+Students enjoy the benefits of dedicated facilities in our 6th Form College, small class sizes that average 15 and often much smaller than this, high quality advice and guidance in dedicated tutor groups, and a range of opportunities in the sports and arts.
 The size of the Sixth Form ensures a sense of community, appropriate individual support, and a range of pathways through to higher education or employment.

-Students from TRS move on to University courses throughout the UK and study an amazing range of subjects ...
-Architecture; Biomedical Sciences; Business; Data Science; Drama; Fashion; History; Law; Mathematics; Medicine; Midwifery; Physics & Astrophysics; Primary Education; Psychology; Sport Science; Veterinary Medicine ... to name but a few.
-Current undergraduates and recent graduates have attended universities such as Aberystwyth; Birmingham; Bristol; Brighton; Chester; Chichester; Exeter; Kent; Leeds; Lincoln; Newcastle; Nottingham; Portsmouth; Sheffield; Southampton; Surrey; Sussex; Warwick and York.
+Students from TRS move on to University courses throughout the UK and study an amazing range of subjects . . .
+Architecture; Biomedical Sciences; Business; Data Science; Drama; Fashion; History; Law; Mathematics; Medicine; Nursing; Physics & Astrophysics; Politics; Primary Education; Psychology; Sport Science; Veterinary Medicine . . . to name but a few.
+Current undergraduates and recent graduates have attended universities such as Aberystwyth; Bath; Brighton; Chichester; Exeter; King's College; Leeds; LSE; Nottingham; Portsmouth; Queen Mary, London; Royal Central School Speech & Drama; Sheffield; Southampton; Surrey; Sussex and Warwick.